 Characteristics of His plans

 1/.
 “The plans of the Lord stand firm forever…He watches over His Word to ensure it performs and accomplishes what He intends…He works in you to fulfill His good purpose…They all come to pass” (Ps 33:11; Isa 46:10,11, 55:11; Jer 1:12).
+The Lord declared, "Surely, as I have planned, so it will be, and as I have purposed, so it will stand" (Isa 14:24).
 “The Lord outworks everything for His own ends” yet with our limited understanding we can't comprehend His methods in the short-term (Prov 16:4, 19:21; Rom 11:33).
 Many times it is only when we look back we understand His awesome guidance working in our situations, that we were unaware of when in the heat of the battle.
 This is the sovereignty (absolute right) and providence (divine intervention) of God being outworked in our lives.
 He sees the overall perspective and has brought us to such a time and place as this (Est 4:14; Jn 18:37).
 He requires obedient co-operation from us.
 He wants us to choose His way rather than our own selfish sinful pathway (Mt 7:13,14).
 Seek the Lord then act, seizing the opportunity to be a blessing to others, keeping motivated, focused and on target.
 His plans and ways are not ours, they are so much higher than what we can imagine so it is our responsibility to be attentive and obedient to His voice “understanding what the will of God is as He works out everything in conformity to His plans” (Isa 55:8,9; 1 Cor 2:9; Eph 1:11, 5:17).
 Declare confidently, “I know that you can do all things, nothing you plan will be prevented” for God’s Word will accomplish what He desires and achieve the purpose for which He sends it (Job 42:2; Isa 55:11).
 What Joseph’s brothers had intended for evil God turned around for good, for it was under this former slave’s authority that a successful plan was implemented that prevented multitudes from starving to death (Gen 41:28-36, 45:5-8, 50:20).
 God is never caught out – He is the master strategist.

 2/.
 God even uses those opposed to Him, such as Pharaoh, to outwork His purposes (Rom 9:17,18,21).
 Satan is totally opposed to everything of God and aims to diminish or destroy our potential and tries to get us to believe God has cheated us out of something, as he did when he tempted Adam and Eve (Gen 3:1-4).